dtenenba/GeMS-HDC-Talk/src/slides/slide-1.md

 Problem | Solution
 --- | ---
 Queueing server is always on, even though requests to start jobs come in infrequently.
 Geraghty lab is paying by the hour for a machine that is mostly idle. | AWS Lambda is "serverless" compute, springing into existence only when we need it.
 SimpleDB is used to store job metadata, and essentially as a queueing system, to queue jobs onto a pool of EC2 instances that are stopped when idle.
 However, SimpleDB is now deprecated, and  was never designed to be a queueing system. | Get rid of pool of stopped workers, start workers from scratch as needed.
 No more need for a queueing system.
 Job metadata is stored in EC2 instance tags.
+Each worker processes 3 (or fewer) samples serially (as this can be done in less than an hour), but any number of workers can run in parallel.
 It is difficult to learn about the status of running jobs. | [REST API](#REST-API) makes it easy.
+If something goes wrong, it can be hard to find out which worker failed and what exactly happened. | Using [Watchtower](https://pypi.python.org/pypi/watchtower), ordinary Python log messages go into [Amazon CloudWatch](https://aws.amazon.com/cloudwatch/) where they can be viewed in aggregate.
 ---

 class: small